Cray-HPE/docs-csm/operations/network/management_network/aruba/network_naming_function.md

-# Network types – naming and segment Function
+# Network Types – Naming and Segment Function

-In below you can find the overview of the different networks services defined inside of our spine and leaf architecture.
+The following table provides an overview of the different network services defined inside of the spine and leaf architectures.

 | *********** | Administration: Hardware | Administration: Cloud/Job     | Customer: Jobs | Customer: Administration | Storage |
 | :---        |    :----:   |    :----:   |    :----:   |     :----:   |          ---: |